sahib/rmlint/docs/rmlint.1.in.rst

     Configure the types of lint rmlint is supposed to find.
-The `description` string enumerates the types that shall be investigated, separted by a space, comma or semicolon.
+The `description` string enumerates the types that shall be investigated, separted by a space, comma or semicolon (actually more separators work).
 At the beginning of the string certain groups may be specified.

     * ``all``: Enables all lint types.
     * ``defaults``: Enables all lint types, but ``namecluster`` and ``nonstripped``.